ydb-platform/ydb/ydb/docs/en/core/integrations/liquibase.md

   curl -L -o ydb-jdbc-driver.jar https://repo1.maven.org/maven2/tech/ydb/jdbc/ydb-jdbc-driver-shaded/2.0.7/ydb-jdbc-driver-shaded-2.0.7.jar
   curl -L -o liquibase-ydb-dialect.jar https://repo1.maven.org/maven2/tech/ydb/dialects/liquibase-ydb-dialect/1.0.0/liquibase-ydb-dialect-1.0.0.jar
   ```

-  For a more detailed description, see the [Manual library management](https://docs.liquibase.com/start/install/home.html ).
+  For a more detailed description, see the [Manual library management](https://docs.liquibase.com/start/install/home.html) in Liquibase documentation.

-  Now the liquibase utility can be used in standard ways.
+  Now the `liquibase` command line utility can be used with {{ ydb-short-name }}.

 {% endlist %}

 ## Liquibase usage scenarios

-### Initializing liquibase to an empty {{ ydb-short-name }}
+### Initializing Liquibase on an empty {{ ydb-short-name }} cluster

-The main command is 'liquibase update', which applies migrations if the current schema {{ ydb-short-name }} lags behind the user description.
+The main command is `liquibase update`, which applies migrations if the current schema in {{ ydb-short-name }} lags behind the user-defined description.

 Let's apply this changeset to an empty database: